Richard Hayward (cricketer)

+Richard Edward Hayward (15 February 1954 – 27 August 2026) was an English cricketer who played first-class cricket in England for Hampshire and in New Zealand for Central Districts.
+Following his retirement from playing, Hayward remained in New Zealand.
+There in 1998 he was appointed the Nelson Cricket Association's first coaching director, becoming the first full-time professional coaching director appointed by a district association in New Zealand.
+In 2002, he became Canterbury's coaching director.
+In he became a match referee for New Zealand Cricket.

 Career in England

 Early life and career

-Hayward was born in Ickenham on February 1954.
+Hayward was born in Ickenham on 15 February 1954.
 After spending five years playing for the Middlesex Second Eleven, during which he was unable to force his way into the Middlesex starting eleven, Hayward joined minor county Buckinghamshire for the 1978 season, making ten appearances in the 1978 Minor Counties Championship.
 The following season, he made ten appearances in the Minor Counties Championship.
 Against Berkshire in July, he scored a century with an unbeaten 109 runs in Buckinghamshire's first innings of 196 for 6 declared.
 In the same season, Hayward was selected to play for the Minor Counties representative team against the touring Indians at Wellington, with the match marking his debut in first-class cricket.
 He made his debut in List A one-day cricket in the same season, playing for Minor Counties South in the Benson & Hedges Cup; he also played for Buckinghamshire against Suffolk in the first round of the Gillette Cup.

 Move to Hampshire

 Hayward began playing Second Eleven cricket for Hampshire in 1979, and in 1981 he made his first eleven debut in a first-class match against the touring Sri Lankans at Bournemouth.
 The match was notable for Hayward becoming the third Hampshire player (after Cecil Abercrombie in 1913 and Dennis Baldry in 1959) to score a century on debut, making an unbeaten 101.
 Toward the end of the 1981 season, he made six appearances in the County Championship, scoring 131 runs.
-He featured for Hampshire in their defeat to Lancashire in the quarter-final of the 1981 NatWest Trophy, in addition to making three further one-day appearances that season in the John Player League.
-He made six first-class appearances the following season, scoring 169 runs at an average of 21.12.
+He featured for Hampshire in their defeat to Lancashire in the quarter-final of the 1981 NatWest Trophy, in addition to making three further one-day appearances in the John Player League.
+He made six first-class appearances in 1982, scoring 169 runs at an average of 21.12.
 In one-day cricket, his ten appearances yielded 119 runs at an average of 39.66.
 Hayward was released by Hampshire at the end of the season, alongside John Rice and Michael Bailey.

 Following his release by Hampshire, Hayward resumed playing minor counties cricket for Buckinghamshire in the 1983 and 1984 seasons.
 During the 1984 season, he played one-day cricket for the Minor Counties representative team in the Benson & Hedges Cup and played for Buckinghamshire against Lancashire in the first round of the NatWest Trophy.